remexre/remexre.github.io/content/g1-query-lang.md

 > Every variable that either appears in the head of the clause or in a negative call must also appear in a positive call.

-Currently, a negative call is negated and a positive call is non-negated.
+Currently, a negative call is negated (i.e., uses the `!` operator), and a positive call is non-negated.
 This isn't true of all Datalog variants (nor of other Prolog-like languages) in general, but in the G1 query language this definition holds.

 ### Stratification

-The stratification restriction ensures a clause can be evaluated in finite time, and gives an order for evaluating bottom-up, by disallowing some forms of recursion.
+The stratification restriction gives an order for evaluating bottom-up and ensures a clause can be evaluated in finite time, by disallowing some forms of recursion.
 We want to disallow clauses like:

 ```pro
 // Inherently paradoxical.